P-p-H-d/mlib/README.md

 #### Created methods

 The following methods are automatically and properly created by the previous macros.
-In the following methods, name stands for the name given to the macro which is used to identify the type.
+In the following methods, name stands for the name given to the macro that is used to identify the type.

 ##### void name\_init(buffer\_t buffer, size\_t size)